 For fat loss, you really don’t need to go heavier.
 Aim to decrease rest time, switch up exercises, increase intensity by being more explosive, etc. Fat loss is about keeping your heart rate up so you can burn calories.
 To do this, you won’t necessarily need to increase weight unless the weight is so little that your heart rate doesn’t get up and stay up at the right level.
 That shouldn’t happen if you are performing the right exercises, minimizing rest time, and using the right intensity.

-There really is no easy way to generalize what's the right size dumbbell to buy, as each individual is different.
-We suggest following our advice above and using your best judgement.
+There really is no easy way to generalize what's the right size dumbbell to buy and use, as each individual is different.

 For beginners, when it doubt, go light.
 You can always make the dumbbells more effective by slowing the tempo, shortening the rest time, adding more reps or sets, increasing the volume of your workout, and so on.
 Moreover, you can focus on building a solid foundation with proper form, which you can't do if your dumbbells are too heavy for you.